 You must also take care to be guided by the government surrogacy regulations of the overseas country.

-If your child has been born via an international surrogacy arrangement, under New Zealand law, you’ll have no legal relationship to your child at the time of their birth.
+If your tamaiti has been born via an international surrogacy arrangement, under Aotearoa New Zealand law, you’ll have no legal relationship to your tamaiti at the time of their birth.
 In all cases, the legal parents are still the surrogate mother and her partner.

-To become your child’s legal parents, you’ll need to apply to adopt them in the New Zealand Family Court.
-This is important for your child’s legal security.
-If you don’t establish this legal relationship, you won’t have any legal parental authority and the child will have no inheritance rights.
-Also, in most cases, your child will only have temporary immigration status in New Zealand and they won’t be entitled to New Zealand citizenship.
+To become the legal parents of your tamaiti, you’ll need to apply to adopt them in the New Zealand Family Court.
+This is important for the legal security of your tamaiti.
+If you don’t establish this legal relationship, you won’t have any legal parental authority and the tamaiti will have no inheritance rights.
+Also, in most cases, your tamaiti will only have temporary immigration status in Aotearoa New Zealand and they won’t be entitled to New Zealand citizenship.

-A number of agencies in New Zealand are involved in managing cases where a child has been born through a surrogacy arrangement overseas.
-These include Oranga Tamariki—Ministry for Children, Immigration New Zealand, the Department of Internal Affairs and the Ministry of Foreign Affairs and Trade.
+A number of agencies in Aotearoa New Zealand are involved in managing cases where a tamaiti has been born through a surrogacy arrangement overseas.
+These include Oranga Tamariki - Ministry for Children, Immigration New Zealand, the Department of Internal Affairs, and the Ministry of Foreign Affairs and Trade.
 The joint-agency approach is outlined in the information fact sheet.